Archer (2009 TV series): Other appearances

 "Fugue and Riffs", Archer's season four premiere, is a crossover episode with the Fox series Bob's Burgers, which also stars H. Jon Benjamin as the title character.
 It features a cameo of the Belcher family and Sterling, in a fugue state, assuming an identity identical to the main protagonist of Bob's Burgers.
 John Roberts reprises his role as Linda for the appearance.
 Reed devised the idea of a Bob's Burgers crossover because he was a fan of the series.
 According to H. Jon Benjamin, "He asked me to ask Loren Bouchard, [...] so I was the middle man.
 It went really smoothly.
 It was around a 15–20 second phone call—then they turned it over to hundreds of thousands of lawyers."
-Archer also partook in a brief, high octane comedy skit for the late-night talk show Conan.
+Archer also partook in a brief, high-octane comedy skit for the late-night talk show Conan.

 The characters of Archer have appeared in other media as part of broad marketing campaigns for the show.
 Sports Illustrated Swimsuit Issue featured Lana, Cheryl, and Pam in a spread for their March 2016 issue to promote the seventh season, while a 2014 Esquire advertisement showcases Sterling in ready-to-wear from Ermenegildo Zegna and Saint Laurent.
-Similarly, to promote Kingsman: The Golden Circle (2017), Fox released an animated short film featuring Sterling's encounter with Eggsy Unwin.
+Similarly, to promote Kingsman: The Golden Circle (2017), Fox released an animated short film featuring Sterling's encounter with Eggsy Unwin / Galahad.

 Season 6 and 7 each featured an intricate online "scavenger hunt" triggered by the creators using URLs and other clues hidden in the episodes, with both seasons winning the Primetime Emmy Award for Outstanding Interactive Program for this side project.
 Season 8 was accompanied by an augmented reality mobile phone app featuring a separate case for the user to solve using clues embedded in the episodes and only accessible by viewing through the phone's camera, which won two Clio Awards.